 What is brand reputation management?

-Brand reputation management is all about staying on top of what people are saying about your business and ensuring you project a positive image with your actions.
+A strong brand reputation management strategy should focus on staying on top of what people are saying about your business and ensuring you project a positive image with your actions.
 The process involves several stages (all of which need to happen at the same time, all the time).
 To manage your online reputation successfully, you will need to:

 - track your own online activities